 2. Give them clear boundaries

-Chris recommends dividing 'problem' behaviour into 4 areas;
+Chris recommends dividing 'problem' behaviour into 4 areas:

 Behaviours you will ignore

-Maybe little things like throwing their shoes on the ground or (my personal favourite), kicking their legs while you’re trying to change their nappy.
+Maybe little things like throwing their shoes on the ground, or (my personal favourite) kicking their legs while you’re trying to change their nappy.

 Behaviour you remove/distract them from

-Like, banging on the TV screen or reaching a drawer with knives in it.
+Like banging on the TV screen, or reaching a drawer with knives in it.

-Behaviour you will give a time-out
+Behaviour you will give a time-out for

 Behaviour you withdraw them from

 Deciding what behaviour you want to discipline, and which category that falls into is entirely up to you.
-For example, at our place, Lachie's food throwing antics are wearing thin, so we want to address it with discipline.
+For example, at our place, Lachie's food-throwing antics are wearing thin, so we want to address it with discipline.

 This is what Chris advises:

 “Firstly, look at this behaviour in the context of his day.
 When he throws the food, is it at dinner time?
 And if so, does that mean he’s been eating a lot during the day at daycare, so it’s reasonable that he might not be hungry?
-If that’s not the case and it’s reasonable that he should be hungry, give him one chance to display the behavior you DO want.
-Show him what you want to do, and if he throws food again, then you end the meal.
+If that’s not the case and it’s reasonable that he should be hungry, give him one chance to display the behaviour you DO want.
+Show him what you want him to do, and if he throws food again, then you end the meal.
 Take him out of the high chair and don’t offer any more food.”